gerwin3/openh264/README.md

 | x86_64            | ✅    | ❌    | ✅      |
 | arm               | ✅    | ❌    | ❌      |
 | aarch64           | ✅    | ❌    | ❌      |

-* Windows support is still blocked because it does not seem possible to compile multiple source files into the same object.
-This is what we do to merge them together later.
-* macOS build is broken for unknown reasons (upstream NASM does support macOS so this should be relatively easy to fix).

 > [!NOTE]
 > On Windows, NASM must be installed.
 On Linux and macOS NASM is automatically compiled as part of the build.